ccpjboss/ccpjboss/README.md

 - 👋 Hello, my name is João Pedro Castilho
-- 👀 I’m interested in robotics and automation
+- 👀 I’m interested in robotics and automation and in this repo you can find some of my work that I developed during some courses.
-- 🌱 I’m currently studying Eletrical and Computer Engineering and I'm on my 4th year
+- 🌱 I’m currently studying Eletrical and Computer Engineering and I'm on my 4th year.
 - 📫 Email: jpccastilho1999@gmail.com

 <!---